Justice Fails The Test

 Growing pressure for reform

 Legal academics, MPs and equality advocates are now calling for greater scrutiny.
-An individual who is an assessment expert at a leading law school, said: “Transparency builds trust.
+An assessment expert at a leading law school said: “Transparency builds trust.
 If the SQE is sound, publishing the data should only strengthen confidence.”

 The Legal Services Board confirmed it had received correspondence on the issue and is “considering next steps.”